RailsEnjoyer/Floral/README.md

-# Floral
-Adn online marketplace that brings together all sellers of flower products, organizes delivery and provides convenient conditions for clients and partners.
+An online marketplace that brings together all sellers of flower products, organizes delivery and provides convenient conditions for clients and partners.